Prashant-AegisCovenant/dynamo-learning/sam-dynamodb/README.md

+# Products Table Schema

+This JSON schema defines the structure of the "Products" DynamoDB table.
+The table has the following attributes:

+- `id`: Auto-generated unique identifier for each product (String).
+- `product_name`: Name of the product (String).
+- `product_category`: Category of the product (String).
+- `price`: Price of the product (Number).
+- `stock_in_warehouse`: Stock quantity in the warehouse (Number).
+- `stock_in_shop`: Stock quantity in the shop (Number).

+## Key Schema

+- `id`: The "id" attribute is used as the primary key with a key type of "HASH" for uniqueness.

+## Provisioned Throughput

+- Read Capacity Units: 5
+- Write Capacity Units: 5

 # sam-dynamodb

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.